10 Ways to Stop Food Waste, Save Money, and Help the Planet

 Don’t overlook homely apples or misshapen pears in favor of shinier, prettier ones.
 They’re likely just as tasty, but may land in the garbage because nobody has bothered to buy them.
 Another way to support the underdogs of the fruit and vegetable world, is to check out Imperfect Foods, a company devoted to minimizing food waste.

-5. Make use of your freezer
+5. Make use of your freezer to stop food waste

 As soon as you know you’re not going to get through something before it goes bad, whether it’s a basket of strawberries or half of a chicken, freeze it.
 Those strawberries will be perfect for smoothies and that half chicken (along with a few neglected vegetables) will transform into an excellent broth.